t-regx/t-regx.github.io/docs/prepared-patterns-in-details.md

 ```

 - Data:
   - Value of `$input` is treated as a regular expression
   - Values in `$values` are treated as a string literal

-- Data structure
+- Data structure:
   - The `$values` must not be an associative array - that is, its keys must be continuous integer keys
     starting from `0`.
-  - The `$values` array must have exactly that many items, are there are placeholders `@` in the pattern.
+  - The `$values` array must have exactly that many items, as there are `@` placeholders in the pattern.
   - If not, `InvalidArgumentException` is thrown

 - Data types:
   - Values in `$values` can only be of type `string`
   - If not, `InvalidArgumentException` is thrown